esoteric9/adactin-project-v2/README.md

-# Basic Project
+# Adactin Project V2

-*Default Structure for A Basic Project*
+*Project includes scripts for test cases given in class.
+This version has the latest helper methods.*

 _Java 7_